zroitman/RocketLeagueRanks/README.md

 # RocketLeagueRanks
-This is a small python program that finds your mmr and the mmr needed to get to the next rank.
+This is a small python program that finds your mmr and the mmr needed to get to the next rank/tier.
 All data is found through https://rocketleague.tracker.network/ due to the lack of a public API.
 It is a WIP.
 (The program is just for me, but here it is if someone happens to find it)